datumorphism/datumorphism.github.io/content/til/programming/formating-numbers-python.md

 - programming
 tags:
 - Python
-excerpt: Formatting numbers in python using format
+summary: Formatting numbers in python using format
 ---